Assisting in the installation of mechanical equipment

 1. Carry out all of the following during the installation of the mechanical equipment:

-1. adhere to procedures or systems in place for risk assessment, COSHH, personal protective equipment and other relevant safety regulations
+1.1. adhere to procedures or systems in place for risk assessment, personal protective equipment and other relevant safety regulations and procedures to realise a safe system of work

 2. Assist in the installation of one of the following types of mechanical equipment: